I often find that many new patients have never been to a Naturopathic Doctor previously.

 And, as you could guess, I do want to know what stresses you may have in your life and how much of a stress these are, how long you have been dealing with them and if you are having trouble coping with them, when you expect any resolution, if at all.

 I have all patients complete a detailed information questionnaire that will ask about many areas for which you may or may not have symptoms.
-I will send this to you in advance so that you can complete it at your own pace prior to coming in.
+I will send this to you in advance so that you can complete it at your own pace prior to our appointment.

 Finally, I will ask about flu vaccinations, if you have had them, breast augmentation for females, later history of antibiotic use and if you have had an exposure to mold at home or at a place of work.